Plan Your Trip to Canada: 7 Great Itineraries

 A car makes this trip simple and is the best way to see the attractions.
 If you are using public transport, it will be cheaper and include a bus to Whistler and walk-on ferries to Victoria and Salt Spring Island.
 With a car, be aware that taking a car ferry may require some wait time, especially around holidays.
 If you add on a trip to Tofino a car is almost essential.

-3 Central Canada: Toronto, Montreal, and Beyond
+3. Central Canada: Toronto, Montreal & Beyond

-Central Canada Itinerary Highlights: Toronto, Niagara Falls, Ottawa, and Montreal
+Central Canada Itinerary Highlights: Toronto, Niagara Falls, Ottawa, Montreal, and Quebec City.

 With Toronto being a major point of entry for many travelers to Canada, this is the best place to start a tour of Central Canada.
 Spend a few nights in Toronto to see the sights, take in a Broadway show, and do a day trip to Niagara Falls.
-There are several tour operators offering day trips to the falls, which usually include a stop at the lovely little town of Niagara-on-the-Lake.
-From Toronto, you can drive or take a train to Ottawa, Canada's capital, to see Parliament Hill, some national museums, and in winter, you may even be able to skate along the Rideau Canal running through the city.
+There are several tour operators offering day trips to the falls, which usually include a stop at the lovely little town of Niagara-on-the-Lake, one of Ontario's most romantic small towns.

 Montreal is another must-see city in Central Canada.
 You can get there easily from Ottawa, or directly from Toronto if you choose to skip Ottawa.
 Trains run regularly from both cities to Montreal, and by car, it is quite an easy drive (4.5 hours from Toronto to Ottawa, 5.5 hours from Toronto to Montreal, and two hours from Ottawa to Montreal).

-Highlights: Halifax, Lunenburg, Charlottetown, Cape Breton Island
+Nova Scotia and PEI Itinerary Highlights: Halifax, Lunenburg, Charlottetown, Cape Breton Island

-Take at least a day to explore the island, with a trip to Prince Edward Island National Park and Green Gables, the fictional home of Anne of green Gables.
-If the weather cooperates, take some time to enjoy the beaches.
+Take at least a day to explore the PEI, with a trip to Prince Edward Island National Park and Green Gables, the fictional home of Anne of green Gables.
+If the weather cooperates, take some time to enjoy the seashore.
+PEI's Brackley Beach with its long stretches of golden sand, is one of the best beaches in Canada.
 When you are ready to leave, take the Wood Islands Ferry to Caribou, Nova Scotia and head up to Cape Breton Island.
 There is plenty to see and do here, but the most popular activity is driving the scenic Cabot Trail, which runs through Cape Breton Highlands National Park.

 If you have another seven or 10 days for exploring the Maritimes, tack on a tour of Newfoundland.

-5 Newfoundland: Explore the Rock
+5. Newfoundland: Explore the Rock

-Highlights: St. John's, Gros Morne National Park, coastal towns
+Newfoundland Itinerary Highlights: St. John's, Gros Morne National Park, coastal towns

-Begin in St. John's, the provincial capital, to explore Signal Hill National Historic Site and the lovely downtown area.
+Start your Newfoundland itinerary with a stop in St. John's, the provincial capital, to explore Signal Hill National Historic Site and George Street, in the lovely downtown area.
 When you leave St. John's, take the scenic drive along Conception Bay and over to the Bonavista Peninsula to the charming town of Trinity.
 This scenic little seaside village with colorful houses looks out onto oceanfront cliffs.
 Tour some historic buildings to get a feel for the culture, take a whale-watching tour, or go for a hike.
 If you are visiting in the late spring, you may even see an iceberg.

 If you have more time, consider making a trip up to L'Anse Aux Meadows, a UNESCO World Heritage Site, to see some Viking history.
 Afterwards, make your way back to St. John's.
 Keep in mind, driving in Newfoundland may take longer than you expect, with winding roads and last-minute decisions to turn off the highway and visit coastal towns or scenic areas.

-Highlights: Churchill, Whitehorse, Yellowknife
+Northern Canada Itinerary Highlights: Churchill, Whitehorse, Yellowknife